CRImier/MyKiCad/Laptop mods/nvme_bm_to_m/README.md

 on a separate 4-pin 2mm pin header.
 It's mostly intended for you to solder wires to.
 Draw 3.3V from there at your own peril.

+There are resistors on the bottom for interrupting PCI-E&other control signals if any of them interfere with operation of your SSD:

+* 1 interrupts DAA/DSS
+* 2 interrupts DEVSLP
+* 3 interrupts PERST
+* 4 interrupts CLKREQ
+* 5 interrupts PEWAKE
+* 6 interrupts SUSCLK

+There are also traces with mask openings near the card edge that allow you to tap into any of the M.2 socket pins connected to the B+M pads.
+Use them wisely!

 USB header pinout is silkscreened on the board's bottom layer.
 This board is untested and there's no guarantees of fitness.